jparkerholder/PB2/README.md

 The framework is based on a union of [ray](https://github.com/ray-project/ray) (using rllib and tune) and [GPy](https://github.com/SheffieldML/GPy).
 Heavily inspired by the ray tune pbt_ppo example.

-*NOTE* We are working to include PB2 into the ``ray.tune`` library, which will become the official supported implementation.
-This repo is a semi-buggy version to share with the community while we work on that.
-It is expected to be released in ray v1.0.1.
+*NOTE* PB2 is included in the ``ray.tune`` library, which is the official supported implementation.
+The link to the code is [here](https://docs.ray.io/en/master/_modules/ray/tune/schedulers/pb2.html), and the accompanying blog post is [here](https://www.anyscale.com/blog/population-based-bandits).

 #### Running the Code